|Virtual v.s. Day Camps|

-We will be using the ZOOM platform, with appropriate security measures.
+We use the ZOOM platform, with appropriate security measures.
 ZOOM classes can be accessed by a computer, tablet or phone.
 A ZOOM video class is similar to streaming so access to WIFI will be important.

 Do you confirm attendance?

-Yes, we are recording all class (to our cloud site) for internal monitoring and as per our child protection policies and we will we confirm attendance, and lock meetings after Instructors arrive.
+Yes, we record all classes (to our cloud site) for internal monitoring and as per our child protection policies and we will we confirm attendance, and lock meetings after Instructors arrive.
 We will be able to confirm attendance to parents as requested.
 The Assistant Instructors will take and record attendance, and ensure that participants stay on-line at all times (short bathrooms breaks are allowed).